How to Design a Character

 So make sure you understand your character’s traits before laying down your sketches.
 You should know your character so well, that if your character walks into a party, you’d recognize them immediately and you are able to anticipate their reactions.

-One of the most important things to accomplish in the character design process is to give your characters a unique body shape that can be recognized instantly.
+the character design process is to give your characters a unique body shape that can be recognized instantly.

 Anyone should be able to identify your character out of a lineup, even if it's just a black and white outline.